-I am dealing with hundreds of websites every month, and 90% times this kind of upward slope is common for all these websites.
-This trend is so obvious, that I call in on some of my careless and lazy clients to observe their mobile trend and act accordingly in order to stay ahead of competition all the time.
+I am dealing with hundreds of websites every month, and 90% of this kind of upward slope is common for all these websites.
+This trend is so obvious, that I call in on some of my careless and lazy clients to observe their mobile trends and act accordingly in order to stay ahead of the competition all the time.

 Why should you only optimize for mobile because of the oncoming Google update?
 Isn’t the whole idea already beneficial without having to take #mobilegeddon as a catalyst to fuel your interest?

-So by studying the amount of visitors your website is experiencing day after day, month after month – you can clearly estimate the amount of visitors you may end up losing if your website is not effectively and timely optimized.
+So by studying the number of visitors your website is experiencing day after day, month after month – you can clearly estimate the number of visitors you may end up losing if your website is not effectively and timely optimized.

 Here is a neat Case Study – Search Engine Land conducted on Moz.com to explain the process of estimating Mobile Traffic for a website that you do not own.

 If you haven’t noticed this before, take out your smartphones and type any keyword into Google.
 You will notice that most of the first page entries have a “Mobile-Friendly” tag attached to them.

 Just for the fun of it, I performed a quick search on Google with my Mi4 (Awesome Phone – [email protected]$%Missing affiliate link).
 The keyword I selected is “Music Quotes” and here is a partial print-screen of the results.

 Now you may notice that the first 2 results have a Mobile-friendly Tag, but the 3rd and 4th results don’t have a “Mobile-friendly tag.”
 Come 21st April, 2015 – I can say that these websites are going to be in trouble because they have not been optimized for mobile usability.
 (You can also keep it as a test and check on these websites when the day comes)

 Write down the keyword – “music quotes”